 Pupils' targets are set using the data collected throughout the assessment cycle.
-Teachers track individual pupil's' progress and attitudes to learning before performance is analysed by SSPS SLT.
+Teachers track individual pupil's' progress before performance is analysed by SSPS SLT.
 Data and tracking is used to inform planning and to enable targeted interventions to improve outcomes for individuals and groups.
 Pupil progress is reported to SSPS Statutory Management Committee and Area Management Group three times a year.